d7mi-b/packmanProject/README.md

 # Packman Project
-Our project in computer graphics class
+Our project in computer graphics class, we designed the packman by using C++